Coin-Head/Docker-Based-Home-Server/README.md

   ```
 > [!NOTE]
 > If you are planning to use **Pihole**, then you must disable DNS override by tailscale by using `sudo tailscale set --accept-dns=false`

+- After this point you can access your server remotely if you want to.
+Open the terminal in your other PC (you have to be in the same network either lan or tailnet) type `ssh <server-name>@192.168.x.x` or  `ssh <server-name>@100.x.x.x`.

 - Install [Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
 Also refer [here](https://docs.docker.com/engine/install/linux-postinstall/).
 - Make a directory where you would want to keep all your containers.
 Lets say `~/docker-containers` for example.